kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP aims to add a new field named `maxRestartTimes`(TBD) to podSpec which helps controlling the restart times of a Pod when Pod's `restartPolicy` is set to `OnFailure`.
+This KEP aims to add a new field named `maxRestartTimesOnFailure` to podSpec which helps to control the restart times of a Pod when Pod's `restartPolicy` is set to `OnFailure`.

 ## Motivation